The most festive 4th of July drinks that are kid-friendly and easy to make.

 - clear plastic cups

-It doesn’t matter what beverages you choose, just make sure they have different sugar content levels.
+It doesn’t matter what red, white, and blue beverages you choose, just make sure they have different sugar content levels.
 The drinks will layer with highest sugar content at the bottom.

 Making these Fourth of July layered drinks elicited a “I love making things with you mom!” from my three year old.
 I guess that means these drinks are a winner!

 Red, White, and Blue 4th of July drink